cs-util-com/cscore/README.md

 ## AssertV2
-`AssertV2` can be used anywhere in your code, it will be automatically removed from your production code:
+- `AssertV2` can be used anywhere in your code
+- Will be automatically removed/stripped from your production code
+- Can be configured to Log.e an error (the default) or to throw an exception
 ```cs
 AssertV2.IsTrue(1 + 1 == 3, "This assertion will fail");
 ```
+See [here](https://github.com/cs-util-com/cscore/blob/master/CsCore/xUnitTests/src/com/csutil/tests/LogTests.cs#L35) for more examples.

-## Log.MethodEntered
+## Log.MethodEntered & Log.MethodDone

 Simple monitoring of method calls and method-timings to detect abnormal behavior:
 ```cs